criteo/Spark-RSVD/README.md

 val matWidth = 200000 // 200K
 val numNonZeroEntries = 400000 // 400K

-//generate a sparse random matrix as an input (doesn't have to be symmetric) val randomMatrixEntries = sc.parallelize(0 until numNonZeroEntries).map {
+// Generate a sparse random matrix as an input (doesn't have to be symmetric) val randomMatrixEntries = sc.parallelize(0 until numNonZeroEntries).map {
   idx =>
     val random = new Random(42 + idx)